 Jockel received important impulses in masterclasses, amongst others with Peter Gülke, Neeme Järvi, Paavo Järvi and Benjamin Zander.
 Especially Reinhard Goebel was important for his artistic development as a conductor within the past few years.

 "… one of the most suggestive music theatre performances in a long time."

 Karl Harb, Salzburger Nachrichten

-Furthermore Oscar Jockel is active in the field of early music and receives as a continuo instrumentalist (organ & cembalo) as well as music theorist regularly commissions and engagements from the Berliner Philharmoniker, Dresdner Staatskapelle, Orchester des Westdeutschen Rundfunks, Deutsche Kammerphilharmonie Bremen, Bayerische Kammerphilharmonie and the South Netherlands Philharmonic.
+Furthermore Oscar Jockel is active in the field of early music and receives as a continuo instrumentalist (organ & cembalo) as well as music theorist regularly commissions and engagements, to name few, from the Verbier Festival, the Berliner Philharmoniker, Dresdner Staatskapelle, Orchester des Westdeutschen Rundfunks, Deutsche Kammerphilharmonie Bremen, Bayerische Kammerphilharmonie and the South Netherlands Philharmonic.